Concerns For

 pharmacological solutions.

-The Veterinary Institute of Integrative Medicine was formed s to bring integrative medicine to the forefront of animal healing.
-It was established by a group of leading veterinary doctors who were concemed that veterinarians and animal owners were not fully aware of the benefits of integrative approaches to healing animals.
+The Veterinary Institute of Integrative Medicine (VIIM) was formed to bring integrative medicine to the forefront of animal healing.
+It was established by a group of leading veterinary doctors who were concerned that veterinarians and animal owners were not fully aware of the benefits of integrative approaches to healing animals.
 The mission of the Institute is to create resources to help educate veterinarians and dog, cat & horse owners about holistic veterinary medicine.

 Quick Reference to How We